Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: METHOD

-We propose three possible modifications to the ray mask to improve its learning properties.
-First, we can increase the gradient in the mapping direction with the same regularisation term as in boundary projection, see \Cref{eq:L2loss}.
-Second, we can replace the Jacobian with an identity matrix.
-The gradient directions would still be correct if the optimal action is safe.
-However, the safety of the optimal action is generally unknown and depends on the environment.
-For unsafe optimal actions, the point of convergence would be the safe boundary point on the line $\overline{c_{\mathcal{A}_s}a_{opt}}$, which is no longer optimal.
-In the unaltered ray mask, the mapping distance decreases linearly with the distance to the safe centre, using \Cref{eq:ray_mapping}
+We propose three possible modifications to the linear ray mask to improve its learning properties.
+First, we can increase the gradient in the mapping direction with the same regularisation term as in \Cref{eq:L2loss} to compensate for the diminished gradient and nudge towards safety.

+Second, we can replace the Jacobian with an identity matrix for faster computation and unimpeded gradient propagation, which we denote passthrough.
+This modification retains the correct gradient directions if the reward-maximising action is safe.
+However, whether the reward-maximising action is safe is generally unknown and depends on the environment.
+For unsafe reward-maximising actions, the point of convergence of the policy optimisation would be the safe boundary point on the line $\overline{c_{\mathcal{A}_s}a_{r_{max}}}$, which is no longer optimal.

-where we use the fact that the problem always reduces to one dimension along the mapping direction.
-This slow decay often indicates interventions, as all actions far from the centre are substantially altered.
-Therefore, we propose a hyperbolic mapping
+Finally, we propose a hyperbolic mapping function to limit the perturbation of safe actions.
+We visually compare both mappings in \Cref{fig:mappings}.